anqooqie/proconlib/tools/weighted_bipartite_matching.hpp.md

 If `maximize` is `false`, it will maximize the number of matched edges, and then, minimize the sum of weights of the matched edges.

 The type parameter `<W>` represents the type of weights.
-The type parameter `<E>` represents the type of the attribute of edges.

 ### Constraints
 - None